Z4kr-Sec/Z4kr-Sec.github.io/content/_index.md

         tagType="info"
         imageStyle="object-fit:cover;"
         subtitle="Delivery is a Linux HTB machine, We start this machine by checking the web server hosted on port 80..."
   >}}

-    {{< card
-        link="/pentest-notes/projects/inithack/"
-        title="InitHACK: Automate Pentesting Folder Setup and Nmap Scans." image="/assets/images/Projects/InitHack/initHACK.png"
-        method="resize"
-        tag="Project"
-        imageStyle="object-fit:cover;"
-        subtitle="This Python script streamlines the initial setup for penetration testing by automating folder creation and Nmap scan configuration.
-It saves you time by handling repetitive tasks, allowing you to focus on the actual testing process."
-  >}}

 {{< /cards >}}